mdefy/ngx-markdown-editor/README.md

 };
 ```

-Then include this object into the toolbar item array:
+Then include this object into the toolbar item array (maybe alongside `NgxMdeItemName`s):

 ```typescript
 public toolbarItems: NgxMdeItemDef[] = [newToggleBoldItem, 'toggleItalic', ...];